- Drilling has shown large scale, high-grade graphite

-Project lies beside Mason Graphite's (CVE:LLG) big deposit soon to go into production
+- Project lies beside Mason Graphite's big deposit which is soon to go into production

-The firm is on the hunt for commodities, which enable the 'modern revolution' in technology and is led by a team with collectively over 200 years' experience, who have been involved with the discovery of several producing mines, it states.
+The firm is on the hunt for commodities, which enable the 'modern revolution' in technology and is led by a team with collectively over 200 years experience who have been involved with the discovery of several producing mines.

 Lac Guéret East Block consists of 38 claims covering 2,052 hectares.
 Berkwood also has an option to earn a 100% interest in the Lac Guéret South Block which consists of 288 claims totalling over 15,000 hectares.
 It is now one of the largest landholders in the area.

 The Lac Guéret Extensions Project directly borders Mason Graphite’s significant Lac Guéret Project to the east and south.
 Mason Graphite’s advanced Lac Guéret Project has an NI 43-101 compliant mineral resource estimate with measured & indicated mineral resources of 67.5 million tonnes grading 17.2% Cgr (Carbon as Graphite), including 9.7 million tonnes grading 31.2% Cgr.